The 14 best lip balms for dry and chapped lips

 More often than not, natural lip balms are beeswax-based and so aren't actually vegan.
 This option from Lush is shea butter, coconut oil and castor oil-based, so it's earned its vegan credentials – and it also contains real vanilla for a touch of luxury.

 “Lush do vegan lip balms that are mostly shea butter.
-They've massively improved my lips, and I don't have to apply it often.”Buy now from Lush
+They've massively improved my lips, and I don't have to apply them often.”Buy now from Lush

 “I use the Burt’s Bees tinted lip balms and they are very good.
 I ordered online but I’ve since seen them in a good few health stores.”Buy now from Amazon

 “Eve Lom Kiss Mix.
-I have constantly dry lips and anything else just feels like it is sitting on top of my lips, or worse, makes them feel greasy but still dry.
-This works a treat.
-It isn't cheap, but you can pick up half-price ones after Christmas if you decide you're addicted to it.”Buy now from Cult Beauty
+I have constantly dry lips and anything else just feels like it's sitting on top of my lips.
+Or, worse, makes them feel greasy but still dry.
+This works a treat, but it isn't cheap.”Buy now from Cult Beauty

 Prices correct at the time of publication.
 Mumsnet carries some affiliate marketing links, so if you buy something through our posts, we may get a small share of the sale (more details here).